Going There #12: Heart of an Irish Story

 Anxious to see the stone circle so central to my stories, I headed out with Lynn in the morning.
 Catherine told us about a walk to the circle I hadn’t taken before–a lovely hill walk over green patchwork fields with views back to the B&B and forward to the ocean.
 If you can zoom the first photo below you may see the B&B. It’s a pale-pink building with two facing gables in the middle of a wide field in the upper right.

-My heart pounded as I climbed straight up the slope to Bohonagh Circle–called Golden Eagle Circle by characters in the trilogy.
+My heart pounded as I climbed straight up the slope to Bohonagh Circle–called Golden Eagle Circle by the Éireann characters in the series.

 After the huge rings of Almendres Cromlech in Portugal and Castlerigg in England this circle looked small.
 Bracken and brambles had filled the interior since I last strolled through.